Find Effective Treatment for Nerve Injuries at Raleigh Neurosurgical Clinic

 Peripheral nerves are fragile and can be easily damaged.
-When this occurs, it can interfere with the brain’s ability to communicate with the muscles and organs, and may result in loss of motor function, sensory function, or both.
-Damage to your peripheral nerves can also result in peripheral neuropathy, which is a general term for malfunctioning of these nerves.
+When they’re damaged, it can interfere with the brain’s ability to communicate with the muscles and organs, and can result in the loss of motor function, sensory function, or both.
+Damage to the peripheral nerves can also result in peripheral neuropathy, which is a general term for malfunctioning of these nerves.

-Symptoms often start gradually and then get worse, and include numbness, tingling/burning, pain, muscle weakness and sensitivity to touch in the arms, legs, shoulders or hands.
+Symptoms often start gradually and then get worse, and include:

-Once your diagnosis is made, we’ll help you make a decision on the best type of treatment for your injury or condition.
+Once your diagnosis is made, we’ll work with you to decide on the best type of treatment for your injury or condition.
 For certain nerve issues, surgical treatment may be the most immediate solution to your problem.

-At Raleigh Neurosurgical Clinic Inc, some of the surgical procedures for nerve injuries to the central and peripheral nervous systems we offer include:
+At Raleigh Neurosurgical Clinic, some of the surgical procedures for nerve injuries to the central and peripheral nervous systems we provide include:

 - Carpal tunnel release

 Our neurosurgeons at Raleigh Neurosurgical Clinic have extensive experience in dealing with nerve injuries.
 To meet with one of our nerve injury specialists, make an appointment today.